 - Unit economics - indicators of business health.
 This includes Lifetime Value (LTV), CAC payback, and LTV to CAC ratio.

-Every project is individual and the price range can be quite wide.
-The overall cost depends on the following:
+Every project is unique, and the price range can vary significantly.
+Several factors influence the overall cost of developing an MVP:

 Want a precise estimate of your MVP?